Exercise 09 - Topology optimization for continua¶

 vols = d * compute_areas(fem)

-# Check if there is a feasible solution before starting iteration
+# a) Check if there is a feasible solution before starting iteration

 if torch.inner(rho_min, vols) > V_0: